Welcome to Year 3

 Highlights in Year 3 include:

-• experiencing the life of a Roman soldier when the children take a trip to Houlgate
+• experiencing the life of an Anglo-Saxon when the children take a trip to Houlgate.

-A normal day in Year 3 begins with Spelling before moving onto English and Maths.
+A normal day in Year 3 begins with Comprehension before moving onto English and Maths.
 After lunch, we focus on wider areas of the curriculum such as Science, History, Geography and Art.
-Before leaving for home, the children will practise their reading skills attend a whole-school assembly.
+Before leaving for home, the children will practise their reading and handwriting skills then attend a whole-school assembly.

-Our indoor PE and outdoor Games lessons are timetabled for a Monday (indoor) and Tuesday (outdoor).
-However, we advise that PE kits are brought into school on a Monday and taken home again on a Friday, just incase.
+Our indoor PE and outdoor Games lessons are timetabled for a Tuesday (indoor) and Friday (outdoor).
+However, we advise that PE kits are brought into school on a Monday and taken home again on a Friday, just incase there are any changes.

 As musicians, we will explore traditional music of the British Isles and folk music.
 We will learn about the elements of music, and be able to discuss aspects of music including pitch, dynamics, tempo and articulation.
 We will start to learn to play the descant recorder.
 We will learn to recognise a range of orchestral instruments.